levovix0/yase/README.md

   ```
   (types based on Tetron may have additional data fields)

-* for now, yase is console program
+- for now, yase is console program

-* basic yase interpretator writed in Nim, instead of C++
+- basic yase interpretator writed in Nim, instead of C++

+# Other inspirations

+- [mutator](https://github.com/mastertimer/mutator), the idea of self-editor
+- [Nim](https://nim-lang.org), yase interpretator is written in Nim, also it's just cool language
+- [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), "abstract syntax tree is all that needed"

+# Principles
+- **Be practical** - Simple but not ideal solution that works now is better that complex but ideal solution that will work later.
+Also, there is no ideal solutions.
+- **Be strange** - Only weird things helps us invent something new.
+- **Write code that writes code** - Automate coding by doing more coding!